taugustynowicz/MA_JU_scripts/README.md

 # MA_JU_scripts
-Scripts used for data management and analysis for my Master's thesis @ JU Cracow
+Scripts used for EEG data management, ERP cluster-based permutation testing and more.
+All of the work was done for my Master's thesis @ the Jagiellonian University in Cracow.